kheller18/data-structures-algorithms/questions/AWS.md

      + It further gives us Federated Access, which allows us to grant applications and users access to resources without having to create IAM Roles.

 145. Explain Connection Draining
-     + Connection Draining: is an AWS service that allows us to serve current requests on the servers that are either being decommissioned or updated.
+     + `Connection Draining`: is an AWS service that allows us to serve current requests on the servers that are either being decommissioned or updated.
        + By enabling this Connection Draining, we let the Load Balancer make an outgoing instance finish its existing requests for a set length of time before sending it any new requests.
 A departing instance will immediately go off if Connection Draining is not enabled, and all pending requests will fail.

 146. What is Power User Access in AWS?